jeffreypullin/quasar/docs/index.md

 **quasar** is a C++ program for performing quantitative trait loci (QTL) mapping.

-It is developed and maintained by Jeffrey Pullin - PhD student in the MRC Biostatistics Unit, University of Cambridge - in collaboration with Dr Chris Wallace.

 The program has the following features:

 * ability to handle quantatative and count input data